 If the patient wants a Pap smear performed more frequently or for reasons not stipulated in the new OHIP Schedule of Benefits payment rules, then the service would not be covered by OHIP and charging the patient directly is acceptable.
 If an uninsured Pap smear is performed, then the physician should collect payment for G365 if it is not included in the patient visit and for E430 if the service was provided outside of the hospital.
 If a medically necessary assessment unrelated to the Pap smear is provided at the same time, then that should be billed to OHIP using the appropriate assessment fee.
-If the Pap smear was the sole reason for the patient visit, https://www.health.gov.on.ca/en/pro/programs/ohip/sob/physserv/sob master.pdf then G700 may also be billed to the patient.
-(Reminder: the uninsured fees for G365, E430, G700, etc. are calculated by multiplying the current OHIP fee by the OMA multiplier; see page 13).
-Note that all lab services in support of an uninsured service are also uninsured.
+If the Pap smear was the sole reason for the patient visit, then G700 may also be billed to the patient.
+(Reminder: the uninsured fees for G365, E430,